raspberrypilearning/Year8-RelevanceTraining-Part1-GBICi4/en/step_4.md

 You will have the chance to familiarise yourself with the programming environment in Part 3 of this online course.

-For the Relevance trial, students learn to program in [App Lab](https://code.org/educate/applab){:target="_blank"}, an age-appropriate, block-based programming tool with which they will create their own app.
+For the Relevance project, students learn to program in [App Lab](https://code.org/educate/applab){:target="_blank"}, an age-appropriate, block-based programming tool with which they will create their own app.
 App Lab is developed in JavaScript, offering students the opportunity to go on to text-based programming in the future.

 Some students may have already programmed in a block-based programming language such as [Scratch](https://scratch.mit.edu){:target="_blank"}.
 Block-based programming environments aid students' understanding of programming concepts because the programming environments are visual.
 Students select and drag interlocking coloured blocks rather than typing syntax-based code.